Addressing Humanitarian Needs: From Global Strategies to Local Action

 Julieta Valls Noyes, Assistant Secretary of State for the Bureau of Population, Refugees, and Migration, highlighted the stories of her family and many others fleeing from Cuba, and talked about the impact of the Welcome Corps that inspires everyday Americans to be humanitarians.
 “There are a lot of places in the world where there are a lot of people who need support.
 There’s a lot of suffering.
 But refugee resettlement is truly a durable solution for these people.
 And it is a source of hope, and you are part of that solution.
 It can be hard to find glimmers of light sometimes in this complicated world of ours, but tonight’s gathering is one, as far as I’m concerned.
 So, thank you all so much.”

-Panelists Basma Alawee, Deputy Executive Director of the Community Sponsorship Hub; Becca Heller, CEO and Co-Founder of the International Refugee Assistance Project; Josephine Kulea, Founder and Executive Director of the Samburu Girls Foundation; and Dr. Iftikher Mahmood, Founder of the HOPE Foundation for Women & Children of Bangladesh, then took the stage, prompted by moderator Jenni Cardamone, Vice President of Partnerships at Devex.
+Panelists Basma Alawee, Deputy Executive Director of the Community Sponsorship Hub; Becca Heller, CEO and Co-Founder of the International Refugee Assistance Project; Josephine Kulea, Founder of the Samburu Girls Foundation; and Dr. Iftikher Mahmood, Founder of the HOPE Foundation for Women & Children of Bangladesh, then took the stage, prompted by moderator Jenni Cardamone, Vice President of Partnerships at Devex.

-Josephine Kulea, Founder and Executive Director of the Samburu Girls Foundation, highlighted the importance of empowering local grassroots leaders, particularly women and girls, by providing them with platforms to share their ideas and ensuring strong partnerships with international organizations.
+Josephine Kulea, Founder of the Samburu Girls Foundation, highlighted the importance of empowering local grassroots leaders, particularly women and girls, by providing them with platforms to share their ideas and ensuring strong partnerships with international organizations.
 “When you’re an outsider, you cannot bring us solutions.
 We know the solutions to our own problems—hold our hand, and we can solve them together,” stated Ms. Kulea.
 “Don’t bring us your modernized ways to solve issues, because they won’t work at the local level.
 Trust us to do what we do best, and we can achieve great things together.”

 Dr. Iftikher Mahmood, Founder of the HOPE Foundation for Women & Children of Bangladesh, agreed with that point, emphasizing the critical need for funding and empowerment for local organizations that are on the ground, especially when international aid shifts focus during crises.
 “After international aid workers leave, it’s the local organizations like ours that remain.
 We are financially and resource-restrained, yet we continue to care for the displaced.
 The solution lies in building local capacity—supporting those who are there, so we can move forward together,” explained Dr. Mahmood.